learn-co-students/dumbo-se-021720/22-dom-manipulation/README.md

 - Handling Events
 - Communicating with the Server

+## App Ideas
+- Dog - name, image, breed, age, fixed

+You job:
+- take our index.html file
+- and draw it out as a tree

 ### The Document Object Model Overview
 - What is the DOM?
   - The DOM (Document Object Model) is a representation of an HTML document as a **tree** (more on this later) that can be manipulated with JavaScript